Suraj-Upadhyay/MinimalOS/README.md

 ## Project Aims

-Objectives of this project for college evaluations :-
+Objectives of this project for college evaluations:-

     1. Boot into 32-bit protected mode.
     2. Interrupt Handling
     3. Screen and keyboard drivers.
     4. Basic _libc_ purely for the current requirements.
     5. Filesystem.
     6. Basic Memory Management.
     7. Simple Shell.
-	8. Basic text editor.
+    8. A basic text editor.
     9. User mode.

-I would like to stretch my goals for :-
+I would like to stretch my goals to implement:-:-

-	1. Network Stack.
+    1. The Network Stack.
-	2. Basic Interpreter.
+    2. A Basic Interpreter.

 ## Current Progress